 PEDL entered into an unitisation agreement for West Don on 1 August 2008 covering operations in relation to a unit area located within the West Don area and additional acreage at Block 211/13b, which is now also owned by EnQuest Heather.
 The agreement assigned the role of unit operator of West Don to PEDL.
 Following the Company's acquisition of PEDL, EnQuest Heather is the unit operator under the agreement.
-A unit operating committee is responsible for, among other things, approving all authorisations for expenditure for production, development, exploratory and decommissioning operations to be undertaken by the unit operator in relation to the unit operations.
-The unit operating committee makes decisions through an affirmative vote by representatives appointed by two or more interest holders having in aggregate a percentage interest of at least 70 per cent.
+A unit operating committee is responsible for, among other things, approving all authorisations for expenditure for production, development, exploratory and decommissioning operations to be undertaken by the unit operator in relation to the unit operatives appointed by two or more interest holders having in aggregate a percentage interest of at least 70 per cent.
 The West Don joint operating agreement (as described below) still continues to govern matters relating to West Don which fall outside of the unit area and if the terms of the unitisation agreement are inconsistent with the West Don joint operating agreement as it relates to the unit area, the terms of the unitisation agreement prevail.